PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 In this section we discuss how the Fundamental Theorem of Cubology relates to the content covered in MATH 4GR3.

+- Conjugation as a group action on the Rubik's Cube

 # Section 6

 In this section we list all of our references.